Symbolic powers of sums of ideals: Splitting conditions

-We cannot construct from Example \ref{ex_Eisenbud-Mazur} any counterexample to the conclusion of Theorem \ref{thm_depthreg_char0monomial} in positive characteristics.
+We could not use Example \ref{ex_Eisenbud-Mazur} to construct any counterexample to the conclusion of Theorem \ref{thm_depthreg_char0monomial} in positive characteristics.
+We expect that Theorem \ref{thm_depthreg_char0monomial} holds regardless of the characteristic of $k$.

-Our next main result shows that Theorem \ref{thm_depthreg_char0monomial} holds for arbitrary monomial ideals regardless of the characteristic of $k$.
+Our next main result shows that this is the case for monomial ideals.
 We shall first collect alternatives for Lemma \ref{lem_maleki} and Proposition \ref{mapoftors_symbolicpower} in this case, and then present the result in Theorem \ref{monomial}.

 For a monomial ideal $Q$ we denote by $\partial^*(Q)$ the ideal generated by elements of the form $f/x$, where $f$ is a minimal monomial generator of $Q$ and $x$ is a variable dividing $f$.